 Always keep boosting some content for a page for at least $1 per day.
 It not only gets you traffic to the content but also increases shares for the content and followers for your page.
 It is one of the sure-shot ways for a Non-Viral to achieve success with Facebook marketing.

-Facebook has decreased the organic reach of posts for pages but when you boost a post, the organic reach of the post also increases.
+Facebook has decreased the organic reach of posts for pages, but when you boost a post, the organic reach of the post also increases.

 Do you have another page where you think the post is relevant to their followers as well?

 My freelancing posts on IMTips is targeted for developers and programmers.
 So they are also relevant to Go4Expert’s followers.
 So I cross IMTips content to Go4Expert’s page as well.
 Both are non-viral niches, but both help each other with Facebook marketing.

 Some articles may also be relevant to other pages.
-So I cross post to those pages as well.
+So I cross-post to those pages as well.
 It increases the reach of the article and creates engagement for that page as well.

 Re-share your old content again with a new perspective.
 The focus keyword is “new perspective”.

 As an example, this article can be shared as “Facebook marketing for business pages”.
-Few weeks down the line it can be reshared as “Facebook marketing without being viral”.
+Few weeks down the line, it can be reshared as “Facebook marketing without being viral”.

 13. Be Positive